-In the spring of 1974, seven artists formed the Palouse Watercolor Socius.
-All were students of Alfred Dunn at the University of Idaho.
+The Palouse Watercolor Socius was formed in the spring of 1974 by seven artists who were students of Alfred Dunn at the University of Idaho.
 Of the original group, Kay Montgomery and Linda Wallace remain active members.
 PWS’ purpose is to give watercolorists the opportunity to learn from each other, exhibit their work, and promote an appreciation of watercolor painting within the community.
 Our members are a diverse group living in the Palouse region of northern Idaho and eastern Washington, as far away as Spokane.

-This summer, PWS coordinated a four-state juried competition and show in collaboration with the Inland Northwest Watercolor Society and the University of Idaho Prichard Art Gallery in Moscow, Idaho.
-Thirty five paintings were selected for the exhibit, which will were on exhibit until August 3.
+In summer 2013, PWS coordinated a four-state juried competition and show in collaboration with the Inland Northwest Watercolor Society and the University of Idaho Prichard Art Gallery in Moscow, Idaho.
+Paintings by artists in the states of Idaho, Oregon, Washington and Montana were selected for the exhibit by juror Nancy Stonington.

 PWS holds monthly (first Wednesday) and quarterly (third Saturday) meetings.
 These meetings provide an opportunity to discuss ongoing projects, critique members’ work and offer informal workshops.
 PWS has a lending library of art magazines and instructional books and DVDs.
-We sponsor an annual beginners’ watercolor workshop for community members as well as workshops by regional artists.
-In the summer, our members participate in plein air outings and events such as the Lentil Festival in Pullman, Washington.
+When weather permits, our members gather for plein air outings around the Palouse.

 PWS members maintain ongoing exhibits at several venues on the Palouse and in the Lewiston-Clarkston valley.
 Additionally, we participate in annual shows during Moscow’s ArtWalk and at the Dahmen Artisans’ Barn in Uniontown, Washington.
-Click on the “Our Members” tab to see biographies and examples of their work.
+Visit “Our Members” page to see biographies and examples of their work.

 An innovative rental program featuring participating members’ framed paintings has mutually benefited artists and renters.
 Patrons may choose to rent a painting for $35 for a period of three months, or to purchase the work.
-Click on the “PWS Rental Program” tab to view images of paintings that are currently available.
+Visit the “PWS Rental Program” page to view images of paintings that are currently available.

-Our meetings are held the first Wednesday of each month in Moscow, Idaho at 10:00 a.m., and visitors are always welcome.
-If you are interested in joining PWS, for more information please send e-mail to firstname.lastname@example.org, or click here for a membership form.
+Our monthly meetings are held the first Wednesday of each month in the conference room of the United Church of Moscow, Idaho, 123 W. 1st, at 10:00 a.m.
+Our quarterly meetings are usually held at members' homes in the Lewiston-Clarkston valley.
+Visitors are always welcome!.
+For more information please send e-mail to firstname.lastname@example.org, or click here for a membership form.

 We hope to hear from you!